About the Duke University Retirees Association (DURA)

 DURA supports Duke retirees through newsletters, social and educational events, and volunteer opportunities.
 While volunteering is optional, member involvement helps keep DURA active, engaged, and visible on campus.

 Membership is open to all Duke retirees.
-Information and membership applications are provided during retirement planning sessions through Duke Benefits.
+Information and details on how to join DURA are provided during retirement planning sessions through Duke Benefits.
 Retirees may also apply online following their official date of retirement.

-Members receive the DURA newsletter twice a year (Spring and Winter), along with email notifications about special events and programs, when scheduled.
+The DURA newsletter will be emailed twice a year (Spring and Winter) to members, along with email notifications about special events and retiree opportunities as they are scheduled.
 To stay informed, please ensure your email address is current and included when submitting your registration.

 After joining, members receive a digital DURA Membership Card.
 This card should be saved and presented when needed.